 DOHA: The UN Climate Change Conference in Doha, Qatar, took place in November and December 2012.
 The conference resulted in a package of decisions, referred to as the "Doha Climate Gateway."
-These included amendments to the Kyoto Protocol to establish its second commitment period (2013-2020) and agreement to terminate the AWG-KP's work.
-Parties also agreed to terminate the AWG-LCA and negotiations under the BAP.
-A number of issues requiring further consideration were forwarded to the Subsidiary Bodies, such as: the 2013-2015 review of the global goal; developed and developing country mitigation; the Kyoto Protocol's flexibility mechanisms; national adaptation plans; MRV; market and non-market mechanisms; and REDD+.
+These include amendments to the Kyoto Protocol to establish its second commitment period and agreement to terminate the AWG-KP's work.
+The parties also agreed to terminate the AWG-LCA and negotiations under the BAP.
+A number of issues requiring further consideration were transferred to the Subsidiary Body for Implementation (SBI) and the Subsidiary Body for Scientific and Technological Advice (SBSTA), such as: the 2013-2015 Review of the global goal; developed and developing country mitigation; the Kyoto Protocol's flexibility mechanisms; national adaptation plans; MRV; market and non-market mechanisms; and REDD+.

-WARSAW: The UN Climate Change Conference in Warsaw, Poland, took place in November 2013.
+WARSAW: The UN Climate Change Conference in Warsaw took place in November 2013, in Warsaw, Poland.
 Negotiations focused on the implementation of agreements reached at previous meetings, including pursuing the work of the ADP.
 The meeting adopted an ADP decision that, inter alia, invites parties to initiate or intensify domestic preparations for their intended nationally determined contributions (INDCs).
-Parties also adopted a decision establishing the Warsaw International Mechanism on Loss and Damage, and the Warsaw REDD+ Framework, comprised of seven decisions on REDD+ finance, institutional arrangements and methodological issues.
+Parties also adopted a decision establishing the Warsaw International Mechanism on Loss and Damage associated with Climate Change Impacts, and the Warsaw REDD+ Framework-a series of seven decisions on REDD+ finance, institutional arrangements and methodological issues.

-LIMA: The UN Climate Change Conference in Lima, Peru, took place in December 2014.
-Negotiations in Lima focused on outcomes under the ADP necessary to advance toward an agreement at COP 21 in Paris in 2015, including elaboration of the information and process for submission of INDCs as early as possible in 2015, and progress on elements of a draft negotiating text.
-Following lengthy negotiations, COP 20 adopted the "Lima Call for Climate Action," which sets in motion the negotiations towards a 2015 agreement, including the process for submitting and reviewing INDCs.
+LIMA: The UN Climate Change Conference took place in December 2014, in Lima, Peru.
+Negotiations focused on outcomes under the ADP necessary to advance towards an agreement in Paris at COP 21 in 2015.
+Following lengthy negotiations, the meeting adopted the "Lima Call for Climate Action," which sets in motion the negotiations towards a 2015 agreement, including the process for submitting and reviewing INDCs.
 The decision also addresses enhancing pre-2020 ambition.

-Parties also adopted 19 decisions, 17 under the COP and two under the CMP that, inter alia: help operationalize the Warsaw International Mechanism for Loss and Damage; establish the Lima work programme on gender; and adopt the Lima Ministerial Declaration on Education and Awareness-raising.
-The Lima Climate Change Conference was able to lay the groundwork for Paris by capturing progress made in elaborating the elements of a draft negotiating text for the 2015 agreement and adopting a decision on INDCs, including their scope, upfront information, and steps to be taken by the Secretariat after their submission.
+Parties also adopted 19 decisions, 17 under COP 20 and two under CMP 10 that, inter alia: help operationalize the Warsaw International Mechanism for Loss and Damage; establish the Lima work programme on gender; and adopt the Lima Declaration on Education and Awareness Raising.
+The Conference laid the groundwork for Paris, by capturing progress made in elaborating the elements of a draft negotiating text for the 2015 agreement and adopting a decision on INDCs, including their scope, upfront information, and steps to be taken by the Secretariat after their submission.

-ADP 2-8: ADP 2-8 took place in February 2015, in Geneva, Switzerland.
+ADP 2-8: The Geneva Climate Change Conference took place in February 2015, in Geneva, Switzerland.
 The objective of the session, as mandated by COP 20, was to develop the negotiating text based on the elements for a draft negotiating text annexed to Decision 1/CP.20 (Lima Call for Climate Action).
-The GNT (FCCC/ADP/2015/1) adopted at ADP 2-8 serves as the basis for the negotiations of the 2015 agreement.
+The text (FCCC/ADP/2015/1) developed at ADP 2-8 has served as the basis for the negotiations of the Paris agreement.

-ADP 2-9: ADP 2-9 convened in June 2015 in Bonn and undertook streamlining and consolidation, clustering and conceptual discussions of the GNT, including on: general/objective; adaptation and loss and damage; mitigation; finance; technology development and transfer; capacity building; transparency; preamble; definitions; time frames; implementation and compliance; and procedural and institutional provisions.
-The ADP also discussed workstream 2.
-The groups streamlined and/or consolidated options and paragraphs within the text, began the process of clustering options and undertook conceptual discussions.
-Under workstream 2, Technical Expert Meetings (TEMs) on energy efficiency in urban environments and renewable energy supply convened.
+ADP 2-9: ADP 2-9 convened in June 2015 in Bonn, Germany, and began discussing the Geneva Negotiating Text and addressed workstream 2.
+Facilitated groups streamlined and/or consolidated options and paragraphs within the text, began the process of clustering options and undertook conceptual discussions.
+Under workstream 2, Technical Expert Meetings convened on energy efficiency in urban environments and renewable energy supply.